Jane and Peter talk about adopting an older brother and sister.

 How did you find attending the adoption panel?

-There was a lot of focus on attending Panel and becoming approved to adopt however this was the stage that, thanks to the confidence of our social worker and our manager, we didn’t worry about too much until the day.
-The thought of being under the spotlight was a bit nerve racking but all the panel members were so welcoming, we felt supported rather than tested.
+There was a lot of focus on attending the Panel and becoming approved to adopt however this was the stage that, thanks to the confidence of our social worker and our manager, we didn’t worry about too much until the day.
+The thought of being under the spotlight was a bit nerve-racking but all the panel members were so welcoming, we felt supported rather than tested.